-The below cues added by yoga teachers show multiple ways to do Dandasana depending on the focus of your yoga sequence and the ability of your students.
+The below cues and yoga sequences added by yoga teachers show multiple ways to do Dandasana depending on the focus of your yoga sequence and the ability of your students.

 To view the complete steps and corresponding yoga sequence, please consider signing-up to Tummee.com yoga sequence builder that is trusted by yoga teachers worldwide to plan their yoga classes.
 Learn more.

 Set yourself up-blocks with blankets (block sideways) legs wider apart, support under knees if needed Upright position feet flexed to activate the le... ...

 A. Release and come to sit in Dandasana or Staff Pose, stretching the legs out completely.
 B. Bring the legs to relax completely, while focusing ju... ...

 Sit up and move into staff pose, sit up with a straight spine. ...